sjhloco/nornir_validate/README.md

 - **groups:** Dictionary of group names each holding dictionaries of group-specific features being validated
 - **all**: Dictionaries of variables for the different features being validated across all hosts

-The host or group name must be an exact match of the host or group name within the Nornir inventory.
+The host or group name must be an exact match of the host or group name within the nornir inventory.
 If there is a confliction between the features, *groups* take precedence over *all* and *hosts* over *groups*.

-The result of the below example will check the port-channel state and port membership of *all* devices, the image version for the *iosxe* group and the OSPF interfaces and neighbors on host *HME-RTR01*.
+The result of the below example will check the port-channel state and port membership of *all* devices, the image version for devices in the *iosxe* group and the OSPF interfaces and neighbors on host *HME-RTR01*.

 ```yaml
 all: